 For anyone looking for added brain support, my first recommendation is Lion's mane.
 Its neuroprotective properties are second to none and the perfect choice for alleviating brain fog and enhancing cognitive function due to its amount of nerve growth factors, which protect and regenerate brain tissue.
 One study found that those who took a lion's mane supplement for 16 weeks showed significantly higher cognitive function compared to those who didn't.

-If you are struggling with systemic inflammation, load up on oyster mushrooms, which have been found to soothe inflammation and aid in healing inflammation-related health problems such as cancer and heart disease.
+If you are struggling with systemic inflammation, load up on oyster mushrooms, which have been found to soothe inflammation and aid in healing inflammation-related health problems such as heart disease.

 Blood sugar issues are a serious problem in our society with 50 percent of Americans being either prediabetic or diabetic.
 Ongoing blood sugar problems can contribute to further hormone imbalances, fatigue, weight loss resistance, chronic inflammation, and so much more.
 Focusing on a plant-based ketogenic diet is one way to battle this epidemic, and mushrooms are a great nutrient-dense low-carb option.

 Multiple studies have proved reishi's ability to lower blood sugar in those diagnosed with diabetes as well as down-regulating alpha-glucosidase, the enzyme responsible for turning starch into sugar in the body.
 It can also help improve symptoms associated with diabetes such as kidney problems and poor wound healing.

 Packed with B vitamins, shiitake mushrooms work to support optimal brain health and healthy adrenal function.
 This mushroom also has powerful antimicrobial properties and cholesterol-lowering abilities.

 Perhaps one of my personal favorites from this list, and the most well-researched, it is my go-to choice for patients dealing with small intestinal bacterial overgrowth (SIBO) and candida yeast overgrowth.